alisonmsmith/Papers/TopicRepresentationsForUnderstanding/README.md

 The **players** and **best** and **worst** are defined by a unique identifier that looks like TOPICID-CARDINALITY-MODE-IMAGEID-SHORTORLONG, which refers to values of the labels.csv file.

 For example, the best label, **0-5-wordcloud-5-short**, refers to the short label in the labels.csv file for topic 0 with cardinality 5, random image id 5, and the word cloud, which is "cooking fish"

+Also, it's important to note that the labels.csv file has extra entries that we did not include in the evaluation.
+Only the first five labels for each setting were used during the evaluation phase.